-Contextual advertising is a type of advertising based on targeted ads placed within the content of a web page.
-They are chosen and served automatically based on the keyword content of the web page that they are being displayed on.
-See Contextual advertising
+Contextual advertising is another popular affiliate marketing strategy.
+It is a form of advertising based on targeted ads that are placed within the site's content.
+Ads are chosen and served automatically based on the keyword content of the page they are being served on.
+See also.
+Contextual advertising

-Probably the most well known contextual ad serving company is Google.
+Googles Adsense is probably the most well known contextual ad serving company on the web.

-Google has very strict policies as to the type of web content that they will allow you to display their AdSense units within so be sure to thoroughly read their terms and conditions and also check within their forum if you are unsure about the type of content you have on your website.
-Over the years of running this experiment, I have found that the revenue I have earned from Adsense alone has been enough to cover the cost of running my site, but I am still constantly making small changes here and there to increase its earning potential.
+Google has very strict policies as to the type of web content that they will allow you to display their AdSense units within so be sure to thoroughly read their terms and conditions and also check within their forum if you are unsure about the suitability of your site content.
+Over the years running this experiment, I have found that the revenue I have earned from Adsense alone has been enough to cover the cost of running my site.
+I am still however constantly making small changes here and there to try to increase its earning potential.

-Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads on their website's content pages and earn money.
-Because the ads are related to what your visitors are looking for on your site — or matched to the characteristics and interests of the visitors your content attracts, you'll finally have a way to both monetize and enhance your content pages.
-It's also a way for website publishers to provide Google web and site search to their visitors, and to earn money by displaying relevant Google ads on the search results pages.
+Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads within their content and earn money.
+As the ads are related to what your visitors are looking for on your site & matched to the characteristics and interests of them you will finally have a way to both monetize and enhance your content.
+It is also a way for website publishers to provide Google web and site search to their visitors, and earn money by displaying relevant Google ads on the search results pages.

 Infolinks is the next generation of In-Text advertising.
 After an effortless integration process, Infolinks intelligently scans your web pages using their dynamic proprietary algorithm and converts carefully selected keywords into cost-per-click (CPC) In-Text ads.
 Then, Infolinks automatically inserts highly relevant In-Text ads into your website’s content, leading to record high conversion rates.

-Each time your website visitors click on an In-Text ad, (shown light blue, but you can customise the colour text) you get paid.
-They seek the advertisers, you get the revenues, and they make sure you keep most of it with the industry’s highest revenue share offer.
-You can see Infolinks in-text links within the text of this web page, they are the words that are highlighted in green.
+Each time a website visitors click an In-Text advert you earn.
+They seek the advertisers and you get the revenues.
+They also make sure you keep most of it with the industry’s highest revenue share offer.
+You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.

 How do I get paid :

 Infolinks offers several convenient ways for publishers to receive payments.
-You can choose to be paid via:
+You can choose payment via:

 PayPal, Bank Wire Transfer, eCheck, Western Union, ACH (only for U.S. bank accounts) or Payoneer.
 Get your Infolinks Prepaid Mastercard® or use Payoneer for a local bank transfer.

 If you choose to receive your Infolinks payment via Paypal, there is a $1 fee for US residents and a 2% fee up to $10 for all other publishers.
 The minimum payment threshold is $50.
-Additional conversion fees may be charged by PalPal. we will automatically send your payment to your preferred payment method.
+Additional conversion fees may also be charged by PayPal.
+They will automatically send your payment to your preferred payment method.

-I have been using infolinks for a few years now and continue to experiment with their advertising options.
+I have been using infolinks for a few years now but I am always experimenting with their advertising options.
 Overall I have found Infolinks to be beneficial to my sites earning potential.
-As I have developed and tweaked my site more I have started to gain more revenue from them so I would recommend them.
-Especially if you have a website with pages that you are unable to use standard contextual advertising on.
+Having developed and tweaked my site more I have started to gain more revenue so I would recommend them.
+The income isn't huge but every penny adds up.
+InfoLinks is a good option if your website has content that you are unable to use standard contextual advertising on.

 To create an Infolinks account and start earning from your web page content click here. or click on the Info links banner.

-Before I continue I would like to point out that Speedy ads adverts display a lot of adult orientated content, for example, adverts for models, escorts and webcam girls along with other Money making schemes and random non-specific content so on this basis I would not advise these type of adverts for family orientated sites, unless your site's content is aimed at a specific audience.
-However since first writing this article and upon creating the demonstration ad above I noticed that there is now a Blocking of offensive ads: button, that can be set to on or off, if it works or not we shall have to wait and see.
+Before continuing I should mention that in my experience Speedy ads advertise a lot of adult orientated content.
+There are adverts for models, escorts and webcam girls along with Money making schemes and random non-specific content.
+Based on that as an affiliate-marketing-strategy, I would not advise these type of adverts for family orientated sites.
+Unless of course your sites aimed at a specific audience.
+Since first writing this article and upon re-creating the demonstration ad above I noticed that there's now a Blocking off offensive ads.
+This button can be set to the on or off position.
+Be sure to set it to your prefered setting.
+If it works or not we shall have to wait and see.

-Entireweb has an easy to use get ad code system with preformatted adverts that can be customised and edited to suit the layout of your pages.
-They also have an overview page which you can use to generate detailed online reports, including the number of page impressions, clicks, click-through rate, which country each impression and click originates from, and the total amount you've earned.
+Entireweb has an easy to use get ad code system with preformatted adverts that are customised and edited to suit the layout of your site.
+They also have an overview page which you can use to generate detailed online reports.
+These include the number of page impressions, clicks, click-through rate, which country each impression and click originates from and the total amount you've earned.

-You will need to be aware that other PPC companies may not like you placing similar style competing ads on the same pages as theirs.
-Always check their Terms and Conditions" first or you could be banned and lose any revenue that you may have already earned from your contextual adverts.
+Be aware that other advertisers may not like you placing similar style competing ads on the same pages as theirs.
+Always check their Terms and Conditions" first or you may find yourself banned and lose any revenue that you may have already earned from your contextual adverts.